VictoriaMetrics/VictoriaMetrics/docs/README.md

 VictoriaMetrics accepts `limit` query arg for `/api/v1/labels` and `/api/v1/label/<labelName>/values` handlers for limiting the number of returned entries.
 For example, the query to `/api/v1/labels?limit=5` returns a sample of up to 5 unique labels, while ignoring the rest of labels.
 If the provided `limit` value exceeds the corresponding `-search.maxTagKeys` / `-search.maxTagValues` command-line flag values, then limits specified in the command-line flags are used.

-By default, VictoriaMetrics returns time series for the last 5 minutes from `/api/v1/series`, while the Prometheus API defaults to all time.
-Use `start` and `end` to select a different time range.
+By default, VictoriaMetrics returns time series for the last 5 minutes from `/api/v1/series`, `/api/v1/labels` and `/api/v1/label/<labelName>/values` while the Prometheus API defaults to all time.
+Explicitly set `start` and `end` to select the desired time range.
 VictoriaMetrics accepts `limit` query arg for `/api/v1/series` handlers for limiting the number of returned entries.
 For example, the query to `/api/v1/series?limit=5` returns a sample of up to 5 series, while ignoring the rest.
 If the provided `limit` value exceeds the corresponding `-search.maxSeries` command-line flag values, then limits specified in the command-line flags are used.

 Additionally, VictoriaMetrics provides the following handlers: